micahpaul/dominion_net_multi/README.md

 _Known Issues_:

 * When loading a saved game, only the first player's hand will show (rendering the game pretty much unplayable).
 I think this is because the _Player variable doesn't get set properly.
-Really, I think the game would play better without _Player... we should just evaluate if a player is human or not.
+On load, we may need to cycle through, setting up each human player as such in turn.
+Also: Be sure the game saves properly, with correct current turn, etc.

 * When changing whose turn it is, the tab doesn't change automatically, which is a bit annoying but can be worked around.

-* Humans + Robots = Super jacked up Game.

 _Resolved (I Think) Issues_:
 * On Outpost (and maybe other cards; I don't know), you can play your second turn, but you can't buy anything because the buying section didn't get refigured properly.

+* Humans + Robots = Super jacked up Game.